ingenerator/behat-tableassert/README.md

   added at the end of each row to make all rows the same width.
 We're not smart enough to pad in the middle of a row, so columns to the right of a missing cell will not line up with the columns above them.

+> If you want to ignore some rows in the table - for example if they provide additional human-readable headings or other irrelevant presentational content - you can mark them up like this `<tr data-behat-table="ignore">` and the parser will act as though they don't exist.

 ```php
 use \Ingenerator\BehatTableAssert\TableParser\HTMLTable;
 // Without mink you can parse from a string containing just the <table> tag and children